CenterForOpenScience/SCORE-papers/README.md

 Finally, run `rmarkdown::render("targets.Rmd")` in the console.
 This will set up of the reproducible targets pipeline on your computer.

-Please read through the rest of this document for more information on `renv`, `{targets}`, and best practices for working on project code.
+Please read through the rest of this document for more information on `{targets}` and best practices for working on project code.

 ## Troubleshooting First Time Setup

-The biggest failure point in project installation seems to be with the renv package.
-If you are encountering errors while running `renv::restore()`, start by making sure your installation of R and its [mandatory tools](https://mac.r-project.org/tools/) are up to date.
-If that does not solve the issue, try `install.packages("renv")` to update the package, then run `renv::restore()`.

 If you encounter issues while running `rmarkdown::render("targets.Rmd")`, the most likely issue is that you do not have permission to access one or more online sources it pulls raw data from.
 Contact the data manager to get appropriate access here.